Anadea/anadea_blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 At Anadea, we deeply understand the peculiarities of different AI use cases and can help you detect the most efficient application of AI tools across your workflows.
 When our clients turn to us for consultation, we often recommend that they start small and gradually move to more advanced intelligent technologies.

-If you are looking for a reliable partner to guide you through the entire AI transformation journey, book a call with our team to discuss the details.
+If you are looking for a reliable partner to guide you through the entire AI transformation journey, [book a call](https://anadea.info/free-project-estimate) with our team to discuss the details.

-FAQ

-How to measure the success of implementing an AI agent/chatbot?

-There are different metrics that can help you do this effectively.
-As a rule, we recommend that our clients track the coverage (the percentage of user intents or scenarios the bot/agent can handle), task success rate (how often the tool completes the intended task), accuracy, customer satisfaction, average handling time, and cost per interaction.

-These metrics will provide you with a clear picture of the performance of your tools and help detect areas for improvement.

-Is a chatbot better than an AI agent?

-It is impossible to declare which one is better.
-The right choice depends entirely on your use case, maturity level, and business goals.
-Chatbots can ensure fast, low-cost coverage for large volumes of simple interactions.
-They can handle FAQs and predictable queries.
-AI agents are designed for tasks that require reasoning and decision-making.
-For automating a multi-step workflow, it will be necessary to implement them.

-What are the main pitfalls of the AI chatbot or agent adoption?

-The biggest challenges include data quality and coverage.
-The performance of such AI tools fully depends on the knowledge and integrations they rely on.
-In addition to this, there are governance and safety risks.
-Their range includes biased responses, policy violations, and security gaps.
-You should be ready to face and address your staff's resistance.
-A lot of people still don’t trust AI systems and may be afraid of being replaced by AI in their workplaces.
-You should educate your team on AI-related questions and demonstrate the real value of such solutions.